Reasons to move to san francisco

 9. Quality education

+The latest estimates are also quite promising, though there was a slight dip in this time frame.
 The city also offers great opportunities for higher education.
-It is home to the campus of University of California, San Francisco State University, University of San Francisco, Academy of Art University and several others .
+It is home to the campus of the University of California, San Francisco State University, University of San Francisco, Academy of Art University, and several others .

 10. Spectacular views